tef/tef.computer/index.md

 ## Other roles pre 2011

-### 2009-2011: Cloudsoft

-  A Cloud Services startup.
+- 2009-2011, Cloudsoft: A Cloud Services startup.
 Java.
 OSGi.

-### 2008-2009: Skyscanner

-  Replacing a JScript/VB6/XSLT driven web scraping process with python.
+- 2008-2009, Skyscanner: Replacing a JScript/VB6/XSLT driven web scraping process with python.
 Still in use today, but the real impact was being able to write code without editing production systems.

-### 2007: Securetest

-  Penetration testing (i.e nmap-to-powerpoint), working on PCI et al compliance, and standard vulnerability testing.
+- 2007, Securetest:  Penetration testing (i.e nmap-to-powerpoint), working on PCI et al compliance, and standard vulnerability testing.

 # Miscellaneous